What is employee feedback?

 Here are a few tips to keep in mind as you prepare to give employee feedback:

-- Consistent: Employees can become nervous when they hear they are going to receive feedback.
+- Consistent: Employees can become nervous when they learn they’re going to receive feedback.
 Make employee feedback a regular part of your communication with your team to ease tensions and normalize receiving constructive ideas for improvement.

 - Balanced: Keep the constructive feedback balanced with positive feedback.
 Demonstrate to your employees that their contributions to the company are seen and valued.
 Make sure your employees know that constructive feedback is meant to help them advance and not given to criticize their work.